Each OCD subtype / theme can be thought of as encapsulating a particular OCD story / “what if?”

 To find out more, click on the buttons below

-Amazing people like you have trusted Dr. Pointer
+Amazing people like you have trusted Doctor Pointer